gecko0307/dagon/README.md

 * Scene management.
 Any scene has its own assets, entities and logical context
 * Live asset reloading - asset can be autimatically reloaded when the file is modified with external application
 * [IQM](https://github.com/lsalzman/iqm) format support
+* New material system with simple abstract API and different backends (fixed pipeline, PBR, non-PBR, etc.).
+Only fixed pipeline backend is implemented at the moment
 * More texture formats support: PNG, JPG, TGA, BMP
 * TTF fonts are now compatible with asset manager and VFS
 * [Box](https://github.com/gecko0307/box) container support.